storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

       </td>

       <td style={{ textAlign: "left" }}>
-        A. Description of each payment the disputed IP received that should have been shared with its royalty vault or its ancestors but it was not.
+        A. Description of each payment the disputed IP received that should have been shared with its royalty vault or its ancestors but it was not

         B. Proof of payments
       </td>